sdcTools/cellKey/readme.md

 We have a first rough version with which interested users may play around.
 Feedback (via issues) with regards to bugs or features requests are very welcome as well as pull-requests.

 ### News:
+#### Version 0.13.4
+- feature: new function `ck_cnt_measures_basic()` that computes infoloss/utility measures based on two input vectors referring to original and perturbed values
+- bugfix: check that record-keys in destatis-format are >= 0

 #### Version 0.13.3
 - feature: perturbation parameters for magnitude tables can be left empty
 - new function `ck_cnt_measures()` that computes some (distance-based) information loss measures for count variables